AshParker19/42_minishell/docs/documentation.md

 Bash generates an empty token for a pair of empty contextual quotes if the two conditions are met:
 - the empty quotes are not inside another pair of quotes\
 (refer to `OUT_Q` as the [:book:quote state](#quote-state))
-- the empty quotes are surrounded by at least one whitespace character (or the beginning/end of the string) before and after
+- the empty quotes are surrounded by at least one whitespace character (on the beginning AND on the end of the string)

 Empty quotes will be marked as `EMPTY_TOKEN` and `NO_SPACE` characters.
 ```